Link Prediction with Untrained Message Passing Layers: Message Passing Architectures

 \subsection{Simplified architectures}

-Following the construction of Wu et al. for the case of node classification we add a final trained linear layer before the final dot product.
+Following the construction of \cite{wu2019simplifying} for the case of node classification we add a final trained linear layer before the final dot product.
 We refer to such architectures that include a final trained linear layer after the UTMP layers as 'simplified' in accordance with \cite{wu2019simplifying} and include an 'S' in the abbreviations of these models, e.g. SGCN.
 This results in an architecture where the final node features are given by:

 where $\Theta$ is the learned weight matrix of the linear layer.
-In the case of simplified GNN architectures, the trained linear layer can also be interpreted as a modified positive semi-definite inner product in the form of $< \Theta h_v^l, \Theta h_u^l>$ where $\Theta$ is the weight matrix of the linear layer.
+In the case of simplified GNN architectures, the trained linear layer can also be interpreted as a modified positive semi-definite inner product in the form of $\langle \Theta h_v^l, \Theta h_u^l\rangle$ where $\Theta$ is the weight matrix of the linear layer.

 In the case of link prediction features produced by UTMP layers can actually be used to construct fully untrained architectures that only consist of feature propagation steps followed by an inner product.
-In practice we found that such architectures based solely on UTMP layers do work well showing that UTMP layers produce highly informative features for link prediction.
+In practice, we found that such architectures based solely on UTMP layers can do surprisingly well in terms of LP performance showing that UTMP layers produce highly informative features.